Search

 Article 23

-The National Resistance Council for the Salvation of Afghanistan considers the extremist interpretation of Islam – which constitutes the ideology of the Taliban and many other terrorist groups in the Islamic world – contrary to the Islamic teachings based on the opinions of Islamic scholars and credible religious authorities.
-The Council stresses the need for countering extremism and terrorism in all their ideological and cultural aspects and forms, to prevent exploitation of religious teachings.
-The Council recognizes the need to prevent Afghanistan being turned into a safe haven for extremism and terrorism.
-The Council will contribute to regional and world peace and security.
+The SCNR considers the extremist interpretation of Islam – which constitutes the ideology of the Taliban and many other terrorist groups in the Islamic world – contrary to the Islamic teachings based on the opinions of Islamic scholars and credible religious authorities.
+The SCNR stresses the need for countering extremism and terrorism in all their ideological and cultural aspects and forms, to prevent exploitation of religious teachings.
+The SCNR recognizes the need to prevent Afghanistan being turned into a safe haven for extremism and terrorism.
+The SCNR will contribute to regional and world peace and security.
 It stresses the need to fight against any force that denies the legitimate freedoms and fundamental rights of the people of Afghanistan and denies their democratic sovereignty.

 Article 24